drhsqlite/pikchr/doc/userman.md

 The "`big`" and "`small`" attributes cause the text to be a little larger or a little smaller, respectively.
 Two "`big`" attributes cause the text to be larger still, as do two "`small`" attributes.
-But the text size does not increase or decrease beyond two "`big`" or "`small`" keywords.
+Text size does not increase or decrease beyond two "`big`" or "`small`" keywords.

 ~~~~ pikchr indent toggle